BEST : A decision tree algorithm that handles missing values: Branch-Exclusive Splits Trees (BEST)

 \subsection{Motivating Example}

-Let us now explain which data structure BEST is suitable for by introducing the motivating data set.
+To begin we will explain which data structure BEST is suitable for by introducing the motivating data set.
 It contains information regarding the academic performances of students.
 The data set was provided to us by the Univeristy of Toronto and was first introduced and analysed by Bailey et al. \cite{Bailey16}.
 It was later analysed by Beaulac and Rosenthal \cite{Beaulac18} where the goal was to predict whether or not a student would complete its program.
 The predictors represent the number of credits and grades obtained in all the departments during the first two semesters.
 Understanding the importance of these predictors was also a question raised by the authors.
+Table \ref{datatable} contains a preview of the data with a reduced number of departments.

-Obviously a student did not obtain grades in many departments as he can only register to a limited number of courses within a year.
-In this situation, many grade variables were missing for every student.
+A student has no grade in many departments as they can only register to a limited number of courses within a year.
+In this situation, many grade variables are missing for every student.
 BEST handles that problem by considering the averaged grade obtained in a department only for students who took courses in that department.
-For example, BEST will force the classification tree algorithm to split upon the \textit{Number of credits} predictors to begin.
+For example, BEST will force the classification tree algorithm to split upon the \textit{Number of credits} predictor to begin.
 Then, suppose \textit{Number of credits in Statistics} is selected and 2 is the split point for the partitioning, BEST will then allow splits on the \textit{Grade in Statistics} predictor for the group of students in the region defined by \textit{Number of credits in Statistics} $> 2$.
-Therefore, the \textit{Number of credits} variables are used to define the region where the respective \textit{Grade} variables are available for the partitioning process, we define \textit{Number of credits} as \textit{gating variables}.
+Therefore, the \textit{Number of credits} variables are used to define the region where the respective \textit{Grade} variables are available for the partitioning process and thus we say that the \textit{Number of credits} are gating variables for the \textit{Grade} variables.
+The many \textit{Grade} variables are gated by their respective \textit{Number of credits} variables.
+Figure \ref{GradeTree} illustrates how a BEST decision tree uses \textit{Number of credits} as a gating variable for \textit{Grade}.

+Other real data sets with similar problems are surveys.
+Many surveys have questions that are only relevant based on previous answers.
+Suppose question \#1 is yes/no and is followed by : \textit{If you answered no, please go to question \#3}.
+This is quite typical and in that situation, BEST can use the yes/no question as a gating variable for the question \#2.